PavelKisliak/BitSerializer/README.md

 ```cpp
 const auto xmlResult = BitSerializer::SaveObject<XmlArchive>(MakeAutoKeyValue("Point", testObj));
 ```
 The second thing which you would like to customize is default structure of output XML.
 In this example it does not looks good from XML perspective, as it has specific element for this purpose which known as "attribute".
-The BitsSerializer also alow to customize the serialization behaviour for different formats:
+The BitSerializer also alow to customize the serialization behaviour for different formats:
 ```cpp
 	template <class TArchive>
 	void Serialize(TArchive& archive)